 However often you solicit advice from others or have their input effect the process, you are empowering.
 You are also empowering when you ensure that others receive public recognition for their successes.
 This seems like both a soft approach and a no-brainer.
 Managers who neglect to publicly credit individual staff members for their successes are insecure and foolish.

-There’s more long-term payoff in fulfilled and grateful staff members than there is in temporary and fleeting credit for someone else’s work.
+There’s a more long-term payoff in fulfilled and grateful staff members than there is in temporary and fleeting credit for someone else’s work.
 And managers benefit over the long term from well-developed employees who have experience contributing to decisions.

 But this strategy does not work all the time.
 It’s useless to solicit input from people who do not have the capability or experience to make useful contributions.
 And to solicit input without actually using it is disingenuous.